Adult Religious Education / Spiritual Development

 Adult Religious Education / Spiritual Development at UUCC includes classes, speaker series, and discussion groups are facilitated by members or UUCC professional staff.
 Except for occasional cost of materials for a class, these programs are offered as a benefit of membership without charge.
 Non-members are invited to participate on a space available basis, also at no cost.
 Content will include available Unitarian Universalist curriculum selections as well as that developed by the individual facilitators for a particular topic.

-For more information or to register for a specific event, visit the ARESD Table in Freeman Hall after services on Sundays or email: firstname.lastname@example.org
+For more information or to register for a specific event, email: firstname.lastname@example.org

 What's New . . .